Upper bounds on the $k$-isolation number: An upper bound on the isolation number of a tree

 Notice that the bound given in Theorem~\ref{thm:boundleavessupport} is better than the one given in Theorem~\ref{th:orderplusleaves}, since the number of support vertices is at most the number of leaves.
 Moreover, they are equal if and only if $T$ has no strong support vertex.
 Next, we characterize all trees achieving this last upper bound.

-\begin{Prop} Let $T$ be a tree of order $n$ with $\ell$ leaves and $s\geq 2$ support vertices.
-Then $\iota(T)=\frac{n-\ell+2s}4$ if and only if $T$ is obtained by adding twin leaves to a tree in $\mathcal{F}$ (see an example in Figure~\ref{fig:familytreesleavessupport}). \end{Prop} \begin{proof} Let $T^*$ be the tree obtained by removing at each support vertex of $T$ all but one leaves.
+\begin{Prop} Let $T$ be a tree of order $n$ and leaf order $\ls$, and having exactly $s \ge 2$ support vertices.
+Then, $\iota(T)=\frac{n-\ell+2s}4$ if and only if $T$ is obtained by adding twin leaves to a tree in $\mathcal{F}$ (see an example in Figure~\ref{fig:familytreesleavessupport}). \end{Prop} \begin{proof} Let $T^*$ be the tree obtained by deleting all but one of the leaves at each support vertex of $T$.
 Then, $\iota (T)=\iota (T^*)$.